czhengjuarez/FireDrill/README.md

 The application uses a serverless architecture with:
 - React frontend built and embedded inline in the Cloudflare Worker
+- Google OAuth authentication with JWT token validation
-- RESTful API endpoints for data management
+- RESTful API endpoints for data management with user authentication
-- D1 database for persistent storage of projects and custom content
+- D1 database for persistent storage with user data isolation
 - Single-file deployment with embedded assets

 ## 📦 Installation & Development